Kerolin: Early career

 The combined Corinthians/Audax team which Kerolin had helped to win the 2017 Copa Libertadores split when Corinthians withdrew from that partnership and set up their own women's team.
 This left Audax with a slot at the 2018 Copa Libertadores Femenina but with no team.
 A deal was made for Valinhos (who had been playing as Ponte Preta in domestic competitions) to represent Audax at the Copa Libertadores.
 Kerolin scored in a 4–0 win over Peñarol, but Audax were eliminated at the group stage.

 Sociedade Esportiva Palmeiras urgently required a women's team in December 2018, as they faced being banned from the lucrative men's Copa Libertadores under CONMEBOL rules which required all participants to run women's teams.
 A partnership agreement saw Palmeiras agree to fund the salaries of the Valinhos players and staff, who would use the Palmeiras name but continue to play and train in Valinhos.

+Palmeiras and doping ban

 In January 2019 Kerolin agreed the transfer to Palmeiras, signing a one-year contract and joining up again with her previous coach Ana Lúcia Gonçalves.
-The following month it was announced that Kerolin had failed a doping test taken after playing for Audax in a match at the 2018 Copa Libertadores Femenina.
+The following month it was announced that Kerolin had failed a doping test after testing positive for GW1516 after playing for Audax in a match at the 2018 Copa Libertadores Femenina.
 Kerolin's sample revealed traces of GW1516.
 She remained provisionally suspended by CONMEBOL in July 2019, when Palmeiras's coach Gonçalves was sacked on suspicion of involvement in doping cases affecting the clubs she had worked at and inappropriately acting as a sports agent for the players in her charge.
+After a tribunal hearing, Kerolin was issued with a two-year ban that expired in January 2021.